Federal report affirms OOIDA’s stance on driver shortage

 Work hours also play a role in employment.
 Researchers found the difference in expected hours is related to the likelihood of leaving trucking, both for-hire and private carriage jobs.

-Odds of leaving trucking for a one-hour increase go up by 3 percent with for-hire truckers and 1 percent for private carriage drivers.
+Odds of leaving trucking for a one-hour increase go up by 3% with for-hire truckers and 1 percent for private carriage drivers.

 Data showing who was coming into trucking reveal workers were putting in longer hours at their previous job, making the relatively long hours of driving more tolerable.
 The longer the hours of a job, the less likely the job will be filled.